wingify/readme-central/docs/Integrations/fme-ide-developer-tools-integrations/fme-vs-code-extension.md

 ### Open VWO Feature Manager

-Use the `VWO: Open Feature Manager` command to open the main interface of the VWO Feature Management extension.
+Use the `VWO: Open Feature Manager` command to open the main interface of the VWO Feature experimentation extension.
 Here, you can configure your account and access all available feature flags.

 ### Toggle Feature Flag